 About The Author

-My name is Anastasia Romanovna Shimshilashvili, but most of my life everybody calls me Shima.
+My name is Anastasia Romanovna Shimshilashvili, however, everyone calls me Shima.

-After graduating from the Art Lyceum in 2005, I entered Moscow State Academic Art Institute named after V. I. Surikov, the faculty of Fine Art.
-In the third year, I was admitted to the Monumental Workshop of Surikov Institute, which I graduated with honours.
+After graduating from the Art Lyceum in 2005, I joined the Moscow V. I. Surikov State Academic Art Institute.
+I became part of the faculty of Fine Art and in my senior years I starting working within the department of Monumental Art, where I graduated with honours.

-Thanks to studying at the Monumental Workshop of the Surikov Institute, along with easel painting and drawing, I mastered such techniques as frescoes, mosaics, icon painting, sgraffito, stained glass and modelling.
+At the department of Monumental Art of the Surikov Institute, along with easel painting and drawing, I mastered a number of other techniques which include frescoes, mosaics, icon painting, sgraffito, stained glass and modelling.

-I started teaching in the last years of the institute.
-First, these were the studio-based classes, and then I switched to teaching online, and it proved to be more effective.
-Learning online the student pays more attention, because he/she will draw their works on their own.
-This allows the student to understand shortcomings, and the next lesson he/she can clearly identify the most challenging areas, which we start working on.
-At the moment I teach based on my own methodology - #shimamethod - which allows to achieve a good level of drawing even by those students who have never drawn before, in a short time.
+I started teaching art as I was finishing my University degree at the V. I. Surikov institute.
+First, these were studio-based classes, and then I switched to teaching online, and it proved to be more effective.
+Learning online a student tends to focus more on their drawing technique as they to draw on their own.
+This allows the student to understand improvement areas, and in the next lesson he/she can clearly articulate the most challenging areas, which we start working on together.
+At the moment I teach based on my own methodology - #shimamethod - which I have used with my students, including those who are beginners, to achieve a really high standard of drawing in a short time frame.

-I am excited to share my own method of teaching through this book 'Pencil Portrait - Drawing Techniques A to Z 'and introduce you to #shimamethod.
-My goal is to encourage you to draw, and get into flow of drawing, which will come when you draw mindfully and sequentially.
+I am excited to share the #shimamethod of teaching through my online-school and textbook 'Pencil Portrait - Drawing Techniques A to Z '.
+My goal is to encourage you to draw, and get into flow of drawing, which will come when you draw mindfully.

 I am also an author of the bestseller 'Learn How to Draw: A simple Guide to All Techniques' - published in Russian in 2017.